 It is notable that the G80 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the G80 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The G80 was replaced by the Panasonic G90, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic G80 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.